Emergency Assistance For Non-Public Schools (EANS) Roundtable

 Due to the evolving nature of EANS funding, School Choice Wisconsin Action (SCWA) hosted a roundtable discussion on May 12, 2021 for school staff members to ask questions and share information.
 Our panel included Lori Saqer of Messmer High School, Brian Frank of St Augustine Preparatory Academy, and Donna Bembenek of Catholic Memorial High School.
 The FAQ from that roundtable is below.
-The information was current as of May 18, 2021.

 * SCWA Disclaimer: While seeking to be a helpful resource to schools, SCWA has pulled together answers from CESA6 and DPI for the following questions submitted to the May 12th SCWA roundtable on EANS.
 This tool in no way supersedes DPI/CESA guidance.
 Schools are encouraged to email [email protected] for additional clarification.